vagusX/render-placement-loader/README.md

 	npm install render-placement-loader

-This will add React.render(React.createElement(Component),document.body) to your jsx for you.
+This will add React.render(React.createElement(Component),document.getElementById('id')) to your jsx for you.
-It will also replace React.render(class,document.getElementById('blah')) with document.body if it exists.

 You can also pass an optional `props` object via the query.